-If your Club needs help with examination or instruction for A, B or C certificates then contact the Achievement Scheme Coordinator – Phil Gutteridge via our contacts page.
-Within the East Anglia Area, we have the following Area Chief Examiners and Area Chief Instructors who Phil can ask to give your Club the assistance you need.
+If your Club needs help with examination or instruction for A, B or C certificates then contact the Achievement Scheme Coordinator – Jason Channing via our Committee page.
+Within the East Anglia Area, we have the following Area Chief Examiners and Area Chief Instructors who Jason can ask to give your Club the assistance you need.
 He can also call on help from outside the Area when needed.

 Phil Gutteridge – ACE & ACI, FW

 Colin Bliss – ACE, FW & H

 Linda Easter – ACE & ACI, FW

 Please note that the BMFA has launched a dedicated website for the Achievement Scheme (AS).
 It can be found here.
 Their is also a BMFA Achievement Scheme discussion group on Facebook.

 In 2017, the old BMFA Handbook (2010 edition) was split into an Achievement Scheme handbook and the BMFA Handbook.
 Hardcopy of the BMFA Handbook was circulated in hard copy in 2017 and a soft copy can be accessed here.

 The Achievement Scheme Handbook contains all the information relating to the running of the Scheme and can be accessed here or via the Download tab on the AS Website.
 The AS Website also has all the Standards and Guideline Documents covering all the AS Tests which, again, can be accessed via the Downloads Tab on the AS Website.